jrepan/osm2ttd/README.md

 ## TTD savegame library for Go

 The subdirectory ttd/ contains a library for saving and loading TTD savegames in golang.
-It is independent of the converted and should be suitable for use in other projects.
+It is independent of the converter and should be suitable for use in other projects.
 It is not finished yet, so the API will change.

 It mostly uses http://marcin.ttdpatch.net/sv1codec/TTD-locations.html and https://wiki.openttd.org/en/Manual/Interoperability as references.